nickbabcock/highwayhasher/README.md

 expect(out).toEqual(expected);
 ```

 That's it!
-Now your program will use native code on nodejs and Wasm in the browser (when bundled by webpack, rollup, or any other javascript bundler that respects [the `browser` package.json spec](https://github.com/defunctzombie/package-browser-field-spec)) without any bloat!
+Now your program will use native code on nodejs and Wasm in the browser!

 ## Non-Streaming API